$ ~/cicdcalculator

 Some teams cannot self-host Mac hardware.
 Compliance requirements, lack of office space, distributed teams without a central location, or just unwillingness to take on physical hardware ownership.
 The colocation route via MacStadium ($80-200 per fully managed Mac monthly) sits between self-hosted and hosted CI; cost is meaningfully lower than per-minute hosted CI but operator complexity is also lower than rolling your own.

 Bitrise specifically is worth considering for mobile-first teams because the platform also handles code signing, simulator setup, store deployment and crash analytics natively.
-The 25 percent per-minute saving versus GitHub Actions plus the saved pipeline-assembly time can make Bitrise the right choice for teams without dedicated mobile-CI engineers, even though the alternatives are cheaper per minute.
+With pass-through per-minute compute below GitHub Actions and the plan fee bundling the mobile workflow library, the saved pipeline-assembly time is the real argument for Bitrise for teams without dedicated mobile-CI engineers.

 Recommendation by team shape

-Solo or 2-3 person iOS team on a tight budget: GitHub Actions with the public-repo unlimited macOS for OSS, or Bitrise free Hobbyist tier for evaluation, or Buildkite Developer with a single self-hosted Mac mini for low ongoing cost.
+Solo or 2-3 person iOS team on a tight budget: GitHub Actions with the public-repo unlimited macOS for OSS, or Bitrise free Hobby tier for evaluation, or Buildkite Personal with a single self-hosted Mac mini for low ongoing cost.

-5-15 person mobile-first team without dedicated platform engineering: Bitrise Velocity for the time savings on workflow assembly, accepting the per-minute premium versus self-hosted.
-Plan to revisit when team passes 20 developers.
+5-15 person mobile-first team without dedicated platform engineering: Bitrise on Starter or Pro for the time savings on workflow assembly, accepting the flat plan fee in exchange for the mobile workflow library.
+Plan to revisit when the team passes 20 developers.

 10-30 person mobile team with a platform engineer: Buildkite or GitHub Actions self-hosted with a 2-4 Mac mini fleet.
 The cost saving is overwhelming and the operator overhead at this fleet size is small.